jeffThompson/CreativeProgramming2/Week03_ImageFilters/README.md

 ### RESOURCES
 * In this week's `Readings` folder, there is a PDF of Harley Mylser and Arthur Weeks' *The Pocket Handbook of Image Processing Algorithms in C* – not super easy to read but a great resource for seeing how common image processing tasks is accomplished
+* For a deep, mathy take, see [*An Interdisciplinary Introduction to Image Processing: Pixels, Numbers, and Programs*](https://mitpress.mit.edu/books/interdisciplinary-introduction-image-processing) by Steven L. Tanimoto
 * [Interesting video on computational photography](https://www.youtube.com/watch?v=PIbeiddq_CQ) from Nat and Friends
 * [More image filter tutorials](https://idmnyu.github.io/p5.js-image/Filters/index.html) from Crystal Chen and Paolla Bruno Dutra
 * You can [view the source code of the original Photoshop release](https://web.archive.org/web/20140507131754/http://www.computerhistory.org/atchm/adobe-photoshop-source-code/)